prototypefund/Digital_Bargeld-docs/api-bank.rst

 Bank API
 =========

-The following APIs are served from banks, in order to allow mints to deposit funds to money recipients.
-A typical scenario for calling this APIs is after a merchant has deposited coins to the mint, and the mint needs to give real money to the merchant.
+The following APIs are served from banks, in order to allow exchanges to deposit funds to money recipients.
+A typical scenario for calling this APIs is after a merchant has deposited coins to the exchange, and the exchange needs to give real money to the merchant.

 ------------------